formkit/docs-content/inputs/hidden.md

 ## Composition keys

-Hidden inputs do not render all of the surrounding markup typical of other inputs — as such most composition keys do not apply.
+Hidden inputs do not render all of the surrounding markup typical of other inputs.
+As such, most composition keys do not apply.

 <reference-table type="compositionKeys" primary="composition-key" :without="['outer', 'wrapper', 'label', 'inner', 'help', 'messages', 'message']"></reference-table>